 How Does Hook Size Affect Crochet?

-The smaller the hook size, the smaller the gaps between the yarn and tighter the connections between the loops.
+The smaller the hook size creates stitches with smaller yarn gaps and tighter connections between the loops.
 For a bigger crochet hook, the opposite is true.
-Keep in mind the yarn weight also affects the finished product.
+Crochet hook size matters.
+It will determine the crocheted fabric.
+The yarn thickness also affects the finished product.

 What Happens If I Use A Bigger Crochet Hook?